datadocs/grammar/README.md

 Antlr4 grammar for SQL `SELECT` statement.
 Overview of syntax located at [SYNTAX.md](https://github.com/datadocs/grammar/blob/master/SYNTAX.md).

-You can test this by doing:
+You can test this (in Java) by doing:

 ```
 $ cd grammar